pachyderm/pachyderm/doc/cookbook/time_windows.md

 └── 01-04-17.json
 ```

-Think of this as a "shuffle" step.
-Then, when the January 5th file, `01-05-17.json`, is committed,
+When the January 5th file, `01-05-17.json`, is committed into the
+`sales` repository:

 ```
 sales